ppumang/ppumang.github.io/_posts/how-to-start-a-startup/2022-10-12-Team and execution ( sam altman ).md

 - Mediocre engineers do not build great companies and they can kill a startup.
 Hiring a new employee is betting your company's future.
 - Build at least 100 employees with personal **referals**.
 - What to consider
-1. Are the smart?
+1. Are they smart?
 2. Do they get things done?
-3. Do i want to spend a lot of time around them?
+3. Do I want to spend a lot of time around them?
 - Also
 1. Good communication skills
 2. Risk taking (Mckinsey between startup? probably not work out)
 3. Manically determined(workaholic)
-4. Pass the animal test(describe the employee is good at)
+4. Pass the animal test(describe what the employee is good at)
 5. Would feel comfortable reporting to them?
 - Do some project together before hiring.
 - Be generous in equity for your employees.